-Whether you aspire to work on Wall Street or influence public policy, a Fordham master’s degree in economics will add value to your career.
+Whether you aspire to work on Wall Street or influence public policy, a Fordham M.A. in economics will add value to your career.

 Our graduates have gone on to careers as financial analysts, economists, and executives in a variety of sectors:

 International public administration and government